ianmbloom/futhask/README.md

 Available context options will depend on backend used.

 ### The FT monad
-To make the wrappers safe, and reduce clutter from explicitly passing around the context, the FT-monad is introduced.
-The FT-monad is an environment (Reader) monad that implicitly passes the context around as necessary.
-Like the ST-monad, the FT-monad is parameterised by a rigid type variable to prevent references to the context from escaping the monad.
+To make the wrappers safe, and reduce clutter from explicitly passing around the context, the FT monad is introduced.
+The FT monad is an environment (Reader) monad that implicitly passes the context around as necessary.
+Like the ST monad, the FT monad is parameterised by a rigid type variable to prevent references to the context from escaping the monad.

 To run the computation, the function